weskoerber/zvm/README.md

 ### Usage

-Without any commands, `zvm` will print the currently active Zig version and exit.
+Without any commands, `zvm` will print the active Zig version and exit.
 Specific actions may be performed my providing a command.

 ## Commands